NHS Continuing Healthcare

 Who is eligible for NHS Continuing Healthcare?

-- How unpredictable they are; including any risks to your health if the right care isn’t provided at the right time
+• how unpredictable they are, including the risks to your health if the right care was not provided at the right time

-The multidisciplinary team will also take into account your views and together with all of this information a recommendation is then put forward to your local Clinical Commissioning Group who ultimately decides whether or not you or your relative is eligible for funding.
+The multidisciplinary team will also consider your views and together with all this information a recommendation is put forward to your local NHS commissioners for a decision about funding.